Kendo UI Docs

 });

-The description, and any other fields of the e.data object, will be serialized in the POST request.
+4. Process the file and the associated description.
+The description and any other fields of the e.data object will be serialized in the POST request.
+For more information on how to read posted form fields, refer to the documentation of your server-side platform.

-Receiving metadata from the save handler
+To receive metadata from the save handler:

-1. Build the response
+1. Build the response.

 <?php